Chronic liver disease is caused by repeated insults to the liver, which can result in inflammation, fibrosis and ultimately cirrhosis.

 Due to the wide number of pathologies a ‘non-invasive liver screen’ is often used to determine the aetiology.

-A non-invasive liver screen refers to screening questions, biochemical tests and imaging to assess patients with suspected liver disease.
+A non-invasive liver screen refers to screening questions, biochemical tests, and imaging to assess patients with suspected liver disease.
 It is employed when blood tests show abnormal liver function or CLD is suggested from clinical examination/imaging.
+An example of all the relevant questions and biochemical tests that should be requested are shown in the diagram below.

 Management involves treating the underlying pathology, preventing progression and managing complications.

 The key strategy in managing patients with CLD is removing the aetiological factor leading to progressive liver damage.
-This may be a simple intervention like alcohol cessation, removal of offending medications or use of anti-viral therapies in chronic hepatitis.
+This may be a simple intervention like alcohol cessation, removal offending medications or use of anti-viral therapies in chronic hepatitis.
+For specific treatments of conditions that cause chronic liver disease see our notes on individual topics.

 Unfortunately, many conditions do not have a therapeutic option and there are limited interventions available to prevent the overall progression of CLD.
-Therefore, many strategies are focused on targeting key pathogenic events that occur in cirrhosis and on managing complications.
-The principle of management of the main complications of cirrhosis are discussed below.
+Therefore, many strategies are focused on targeting key pathogenic events that occur as a complication of cirrhosuis.

 Hepatic encephalopathy describes neuropsychiatric disturbances in the context of CLD.

-It is thought to occur because the liver is unable to clear harmful substances that are produced by bacteria within the gastrointestinal tract (i.e. ammonia).
-Constipation is a main driver of encephalopathy.
+It is thought to occur because the liver is unable to clear harmful substances that are produced by bacteria within the gastrointestinal tract (e.g. ammonia).
+Due to portal hypertension, there is shunting of these harmful substances away from the liver into the systemic circulation at portosystemic collaterals (i.e. where the portal venous system joins the systemic venous system), although other mechanisms are postulated.
+This results in reversible encephalopathy (i.e.state of abnormal brain function).
+Constipation is the main driver of encephalopathy.

 Ascites describes fluid accumulation within the peritoneal cavity.

 It develops due to a combination of portal hypertension and loss of oncotic pressure (hypoalbuminaemia).
-Due to widespread vasodilatation and underperfusion, the renin-angiotension-aldosterone systems (RAAS) is active leading to excess water and sodium reabsorption that exacerbates ascites.
+Due to widespread vasodilatation and underperfusion of the kidneys, the renin-angiotension-aldosterone systems (RAAS) is active leading to excess water and sodium reabsorption that exacerbates ascites.

 Oesophageal varices occur secondary to portal hypertension.

 Cirrhosis leads to the development of portal hypertension because of extensive scarring and increased pressure through the portal system.
-Consequently, blood is shunted into the systemic circulation at porto-systemic sites.
-At the lower oesophagus this leads to dilated, tortuous vessels known as varices that are at high-risk of bleeding.
+Consequently, blood is shunted into the systemic circulation at portosystemic sites (i.e. where the portal venous system joins the systemic venous system).
+Portosystemic sites include:

 SBP refers to infection within ascitic fluid.